sschneeberg/time_complexity/README.md

 Note that for these, you should start by defining what's the variable workload (ie what does n represent) in each situation.

 1. Watering the plants in a garden (by hand, with a can)
-1. Watering the plants in a garden (with a dripline irrigation system) (<cite contributor="Matt">- Megs</cite>)
+1. Watering the plants in a garden (with a dripline irrigation system)
-1. Folding a piece of paper in half repeatedly
+1. Folding a piece of paper in half repeatedly until it reaches the size of a credit card
-1. Matching socks into pairs
+1. Matching socks into pairs after they come out of the dryer
 1. Opening a book to a specific page
 1. Finding a specific card in a shuffled deck of cards
 1. Finding a specific card in a sorted deck of cards (provided that you have a good definition of "sorted")